 - Pima County Consolidated Justice Court The Pima County Consolidated Justice Court will make every effort to provide services to all LEP persons.
-The following list reflects the foreign languages that are most frequently used in this court's geographic area.
+In this court, Spanish is the most common language needed for interpreter services.
+Other than Spanish, the following list reflects the foreign languages that are most frequently used in this court’s geographic area.

 - Language Assistance Resources

 - Providing Interpreters in the Courtroom In the Pima County Consolidated Justice Court, interpreters will be provided at no cost to LEP court customers including witnesses, victims and parent or guardians.

 - Determining the Need for an Interpreter in the Courtroom The Pima County Consolidated Justice Court may determine whether an LEP court customer needs an interpreter for a court hearing in various ways.

 - AOC Interpretation Resources Court Interpreter Registry and Listserv